Xin-999/ocean-odyssey-database/readme.md

 Readme

-# RunMonashDB – Relational + NoSQL Database Project
+# RunCarnivalDB – Relational + MongoDB Database Project

 A full-stack database project simulating the backend of a public running event system.
 It includes designing, building, and querying both **relational (Oracle SQL)** and **non-relational (MongoDB)** databases — all from scratch.